govinda21/Ball_Tracking_Pi/README.md

 				Here we divide our main task in two substeps:

 			a> Callibration - Since we will be dealing with the color image, it is always prefer to work in HSV color space.
 									Does it sound strange?
-Camera give BGR format image then, how do I find the HSV format image?
+Camera gives BGR format image then, how do I convert this image to HSV format image?
 									No, it is very simple.
 In opencv it is very simple to convert the BGR format to HSV.
 									There is a functin named cvtColor() can easily change your BGR format image to the HSV format.
 									H stands for Hue which has the color information.
 In opencv the value of H ranges from 0 t0 180.